-PID continues on page 26.
+PID continues on page 24.

-2. Resources and costs Overall cost of the collaborative-working project 9, Direct and indirect resources Provide details here of the resource commitment proposed by all partnering organisations.
+2. Resources and costs Overall cost of the Include a simple headline figure, which should also consider VAT.
+This should include the projection of costs according to employee time and resource across NHS and industry partners.
+Direct and indirect resources Provide details here of the resource commitment proposed by all partnering organisations.
 This should include any monetary funding as well as transfer of value.
-Arrangements for longer term funding implications of project 3.
-Data and patient protection Ownership of data generated by the project In completing this section, note that data generated by the project will normally be held within the healthcare organisation.
-Access to new data arising from the project and shared by the healthcare organisation will be managed in a manner that retains full patient confidentiality.
+Arrangements for longer term funding implications of project Describe the implications for sustainable support if the project continues longer term.
+3. Data and patient protection Ownership of data generated by the project In completing this section, note that data generated by the project will normally be held within the NHS partner organisation.
+Access to new data arising from the project and shared by the NHS partner will be managed in a manner that retains full patient confidentiality.